The Quint DoQ: Behind Closed Doors, Our Abused, Neglected Elderly

-On International Day for the elderly, The Quint takes a look at the ageing population of the capital and how the city treats them.
-This piece is being reposted from our archives, originally published on 21 July 2016.
+(On International Day for the Elderly, The Quint takes a look at the ageing population of the capital and how the city treats them.
+This piece is being republished from our archives and was originally published on 21 July 2016.)

 Abandoned, beaten up and left on the road to fend for themselves.
 The elderly in India lead a very different life from the ideal one we see in Hindi films.